Search features

 tchins Email Email More info More Info

 COMP 370.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in computer science.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two, or three hours.
+One, two, or three hours.

 a section of the INDEPENDENT RESEARCH course in Computer Science - COMP